Mighty-Data-Inc/dendritic-spine-counter/README.md

 consolidate, tabulate, and save their data.

-It is intended to be used by neuroscience researchers, and is made available to the neuroscience community under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).
+It is intended to be used by neuroscience researchers, and is made available to the public under the
+[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).

 It was debuted to the neuroscience community online via a virtual poster